 Upon preparation and completion of a will, keep a copy in a secure location.
 Promptly inform your family and next of kin of its existence.
 Information on the will should also be submitted to the Wills Registry.
 In doing so, the risk of complications during the probate process is greatly reduced.

 Submission of information to the Wills Registry may be done online at http://www.iptoonline.gov.sg.
 You will be required to have your SingPass account for access.
 A $50 processing fee is applicable for submission of will information to the Wills Registry.

-If you are keen to engage an experienced, affordable and professional wills lawyer, check out our dedicated wills page.
+If you are keen to engage an experienced, affordable and professional wills lawyer, please visit our dedicated wills page.